The B2B Ecommerce Trends Report: Millennial Buyers, Payment Options and a Maturing Market

-But, since they are selling to a B2B audience looking for bulk orders –– it’s that dynamic search bar allowing customers to type in just about anything and get the result they want in a blink of the eye.
+Since Bulk Bookstore is selling to a B2B audience looking for bulk orders, it features a dynamic search bar that allows customers to type in just about anything and get the result they want in a blink of the eye.

 Atlas RFID doesn’t rely as heavily on search to help users find what they want.
 Instead, they categorize items into buckets, allowing customers to click and drill down based on their own preferences.